aestrin/UnifyIDCodingChallange/README.md

 However, time permitting I was planning on using CoreData to store the UIImages captured from SwiftyCam locally to the device.
 After they were stored I would only allow them to be read back into memory once the identity of the user was verified using my implementation of the secure key chain.

 Thank you for the challenge!!
-I found it refreshing in comparison to other on line pre interview screening techniques such as HackerRank.
+Using aspects of the hardware like the camera and using key chain authentication locally on the device was fairly new to me.
+I found it refreshing in comparison to other on line pre interview screening techniques such as HackerRank and a nice learning experience.